 The next collection is our Custom Collection, also known as Flat Lay.
 This process of lamination allows for custom shapes and sizes that cannot be achieved with our post-form process.
 Only attached backsplashes are possible with this process.

 With few limitations, we can apply wood accented edges in oak or maple, beveled to bull-nosed, to the durability of solid surface edging.

-There is no one “best” finish in regards to the durability of laminate finishes.
+There is no one “best” finish in regards to the durability.

 At FLOFORM we can help you assess the differences from matte, gloss, and specialty textures.

 A particular finish may wear better depending on the level of usage.

 All laminates are vulnerable to chips, excessive heat, cracks, and scratches when not properly cared for by the homeowner.

 Can I repair damaged laminate countertops?

 Unfortunately, chips, burns, cracks, and scratches cannot be repaired and a replacement countertop is recommended.